 Plot

-Tian is a rich and reckless young man, used to enjoying the luxuries that come with his fatherâs powerful government position.
-However, Tian suffers from a defective heart, and he collapses on one fateful night while partying with friends.
+Tian is a rich and reckless young man who lives frivolously.
+He is used to enjoying the luxuries of his father's powerful government position.
+However, Tian suffers from a defective heart condition.
+On one fateful night, he collapses while partying with friends.
+His life is in grave danger.

 As he is rushed to the hospital, his family is told that Tian needs a matching heart donor in order to save his life.
 In the same night, a young woman named Torfun is killed in a hit-and-run car accident.
 Tian receives her heart just in time to save his life.

-Living in this small village proves to be difficult, since there are few resources available.
-Tian is also challenged by âChiefâ Phupha, a guardian of the village, who constantly underestimates him.
-Phupha doesnât think highly of Tian and assumes the rich city kid is too delicate for these harsh living conditions.
+Living in this small village is difficult since few resources are available.
+Tian is also challenged by "Chief" Phupha, a guardian of the village, who constantly underestimates him.
+Phupha doesn't think highly of Tian.
+He assumes the rich city kid is too delicate for these harsh living conditions.

 A Tale of Thousand Stars Cast